 11 4 5 7

-Connection Between Your Liver and Your Anger
+Connection Between Your Fatty Liver and Anger

 Did you know that mostly every organ is connected to some type of physical emotion?
-It just so happens that the liver is connected to anger – something we don’t want to hold onto but often do.
+It just so happens that the fatty liver is connected to anger – something we don’t want to hold onto but often do.

 It’s not surprising that many people don’t know the relationship between the two…who would ever think that an internal organ responsible for filtering toxins would have anything to do with your emotions?
 Well, it does.